indigo-astronomy/indigo_imager/ain_users_guide/ain_v2_users_guide.md

 **NOTE:** Loading a sequence from a file or downloading it from the agent will replace the current sequence and unsaved changes will be lost.

-### Start, Abort, Reset and sequence progress monitoring
+### Start, Pause, Reset, Abort and sequence progress monitoring

 The current sequence can be started with the **Run** button.
 This will also upload the current sequence to the *Scripting Agent* as described above.

+**Pause** will wait for the current action or exposure to complete and will pause the execution of the sequence before the next action begins.
+Actions are considered atomic operations from the sequencer's point of view and cannot be paused in the middle of their execution.
+The only exception is the **Capture Batch** action, which can be paused between individual exposures within the batch.

 The **Abort** button will stop the current sequence.
 The completed actions will be decorated with green while the aborted one will be decorated red.